Lali-ho-Reviews/.github/profile/README.md

 - Rspec - Main automated test suite
 - Database Cleaner - Assisted Rspec for testing
 - FactoryBot - Assisted Rspec for testing

+# Code Control

+For code control, we would break off into branched and use the GitHub function of Feature, Bug, Test with the appropriate name of what we were working on afterwards.
+Once we had finished coding a pull request would be made where we could check each other's code before committing and pushing it to the main branch.
+We would only delete branches once we were confident that we didn't need to use them again.